 - Right Against Restraints and Abuse - Residents must be free of physical restraints or chemical restraints.
 They also have the right to freedom from abuse from nursing facility staff or medical professionals.

 - Right to Privacy - Residents have a right to privacy in their space and communications with family members and other visitors.

 - Right to File Grievances - Residents have the right to file grievances.
 They also have the right to be free of retaliation for filing grievances.

-- Right to Medical Records - Residents have the right to review their medical records.
+- Right to Medical Records - Residents can review their medical records.

-- Right to Review Inspection Reports - Residents have the right to review the most recent state inspection of the nursing home or care facility.
+- Right to Review Inspection Reports - Residents have the right to review the most recent state inspection of the nursing home care facility.

 Getting Help with a Nursing Home Issue

 Checking with your state's health department is a good first step for determining what nursing home resident rights exist where you live.
 Beyond that, contacting a state agency, medical office, or an older adult law attorney can be helpful.

 Older adults facing nursing home issues deserve advocacy.
 They can be hesitant to voice grievances or not fully understand when their rights are violated.
 It may be up to a resident's family and loved ones to protect the rights of others and ensure appropriate care is taken.